Kryptic2020/darknet/README.md

 This relationship shows a condition can have many products and a product belongs to a condition.
 The relationship is created by referencing the condition_id in the Product model to represent a one-to-many association.

 ## **ActiveStorageBlobs : Product**
 This relationship shows a ActiveStorageBlobs can have many products and a product belongs to a ActiveStorageBlobs.
 The relationship is created by referencing the ActiveStorageBlobs_id in the Product model to represent a one-to-many association.

+## **ActiveStorageBlobs : ActiveStorageAttachments**
+This relationship shows a ActiveStorageBlobs can have only one ActiveStorageAttachments and a ActiveStorageAttachments belongs to a ActiveStorageBlobs.
+The relationship is created by referencing the ActiveStorageBlobs_id in the ActiveStorageAttachments model to represent a one-to-one association.
+ActiveStorageAttachments has also a polymorphic associations as it can belong to any other table.
+We can see that ActiveStorageAttachments has "record_type" and "record_id" indicating a polyphormic association.

 ## **Product : Cart : Cart_Items**
 This relationship shows a product can have many carts through cart_items join table and a cart can have many products through cart_items join table.
 The cart_items join table belongs to product table and also belongs to cart table.
 The relationship is created by referencing the product_id and cart_id in the Cart_Items model to represent a many-to-many association.